Malkin records 1,100th NHL point, leads Pens to win

 PITTSBURGH (AP) — Evgeni Malkin scored on a power play for his 1,100th career point and the Pittsburgh Penguins beat the Boston Bruins 4-1 on Monday night.

 Malkin is the third Russian-born player to reach 1,100 points in the NHL, joining Alex Ovechkin and Sergei Fedorov.
-Malkin has eight goals on the season and also had an assist while extending his points streak to eight games.
+Malkin has eight goals this season and also had an assist on Monday while extending his points streak to eight games.

+“I think Geno is a guy who relies so heavily on his confidence level, and he puts a lot of pressure on himself to produce offensively for our team,” Penguins coach Mike Sullivan said.
+“When a few pucks go in the net, and he’s getting opportunities to score, you can see his confidence build and usually his game follows.”

 Tristan Jarry made a season-high 42 saves for Pittsburgh, Sidney Crosby scored his 11th goal of the season and had two assists, and Jake Guentzel also scored his 11th — including four in the past four games.
 Evan Rodrigues also scored for the Penguins, who won their sixth straight game.